awesomesmallwolf/contract-request-and-acceptance-system/README.md

 ## Descripción

 This app consists of a request from a client or user to make an appointment for your business or organization.
 When the appointment is accepted, an email is sent to the user.
+So this platform can be used in Tutoring, booking apps and so on.

 ## Requirement